 Saving...

 Currently, the risk of mpox infection to the public remains low.
 Individuals should be aware of the symptoms of mpox and seek medical attention if they experience new, unexplained rashes or skin lesions.
-Recently identified cases have involved skin lesions in the genital, groin, and anal regions that might be confused with rashes caused by common diseases such as herpes and syphilis.
+Cases in the ongoing outbreak have involved skin lesions in the genital, groin, and anal regions that might be confused with rashes caused by common diseases such as herpes and syphilis.
 Other early symptoms of mpox include fever, chills, and swollen lymph nodes.

 PREVENTION: